About Us

 I joined the Chamber over two years ago.
 I have never been happier in, or prouder of a business I have worked for.

 Members interests are at the core of everything we do, but the level of care and flexibility afforded to the team is second to none.
-People join the chamber for different reasons, I believe many are unaware of everything the chamber can do for them.
+People join the Chamber for different reasons, I believe many are unaware of everything the Chamber can do for them.

 The same could be said for working here.
 Multiple roles, no two days the same, great customer care, even better employee relationships.